 In order to generate the necessary lift, the foil must be agitated in a sinusoidal forward motion.
 The movement of the foil is shown schematically in the figure below.

 Fig. Movement of the foil during pump foiling

 In the figure above, the foil moves from right to left.
 Due to the flow of the water around the foil, the front wing generates lift (red arrow) and the back wing generates downforce (grey arrow).
 The force induced by the pumpfoiler acts on the board connected to the foil (purple arrow).

-At the beginning (far right figure in the sequence) the pumpfoiler inclines the foil downwards in the direction of travel and thus accelerates the foil.
+At the beginning the pumpfoiler inclines the foil downwards in the direction of travel and thus accelerates the foil.
 Shortly before the board touches the surface of the water, the board is brought into an upward movement again.
 This is done by shifting the weight and giving an impulse with the back foot on the board.
 The speed gained by the “dive” leads to an increased lift of the foil.
 Looking at the speed curve, the highest speed is reached when the foil reaches the lowest point in the sequence of movements.